XIONGJIECHENG/GAN_individual_jumping_load/README.md

 # GAN_individual_jumping_load
-The code 'gene_sample' shows the GAN architecture for simulating human-induced Loads.
-With the required packages and the trained weights, is's utilized to generate differnent types of human-induced loads.
+The folder 'Sequence modeling' shows the GAN architecture for impulse interval sequence and impulse amplitude sequence modeling.
+The folder 'Impulse modeling' shows the GAN architecture for impulse modeling.

 ## The following packages are required:
 * Python 3.6
-* Tensorflow 1.1
+* Tensorflow 1.6.0
 * Scipy
 * Numpy